upros/ATLS/atls/draft-friel-tls-over-http-01.md

 ## Application Data Encryption

 [editors note: I am on the fence about using {{?RFC8188}} as this hardcodes the ciphersuite to aes128gcm.
-IT woudl be nice to use the cipher suite negotiated as part of ATLS session establishment. ]
+It would be nice to use the cipher suite negotiated as part of ATLS session establishment. ]

 ## Illustrative ATLS over HTTP Session Establishment